Securities and Exchange Board of India: Hindenburg allegations

-In August 2024, Hindenburg Research, a short-selling activist firm, accused SEBI Chief Madhabi Puri Buch and her husband of having a stake in offshore entities which invested money into India.
-They alleged that these same funds, managed by IIFL Wealth, were used by Vinod Adani to artificially inflate shares of companies owned by the Adani Group.
+In August 2024, Hindenburg accused SEBI Chief Madhabi Puri Buch and her husband of having a stake in offshore entities which invested money into India.
+It alleged that these same funds, managed by IIFL Wealth, were used by Vinod Adani to artificially inflate shares of companies owned by the Adani Group.
 This put Buch into the spotlight, since SEBI had previously faced difficulties in finding out the beneficial owners of similar off-shore funds that had invested in Adani companies.
-Adani Group calls the claims "malicious, mischievous".
+Adani Group called the claims "malicious, mischievous".
 India's Leader of the Opposition in the Lok Sabha, Rahul Gandhi, asked Buch to resign.